our Christian mission

 Making the church building fit for purpose is fundamental to enabling us to move to growth.
 Currently many people find St Mary’s too dark, cold and damp to stay for long or, during winter especially, to worship here regularly.

-In addition to services, currently St Mary’s is open 11am to 2pm each Thursday and Friday and during the summer on Saturdays.
+In addition to services, currently St Mary’s is open each Friday and Saturday 12-3pm and for the service on Sunday morning.

 ∙ Provision of refreshments and regular light lunch provision of soup and sandwiches